-Storm surge is the abnormal rise of seawater levels during a storm, caused by intense sustained onshore winds and low atmospheric pressure during extreme weather events and often results in severe flooding.
-This impact is especially pronounced for assets along coastlines on the open ocean and along other tidally influenced canals, rivers, and waterways.
+Storm surge is the abnormal rise of seawater levels during a storm, caused by intense sustained onshore winds and low atmospheric pressure during extreme weather events.
+It can occur during extreme weather events such as hurricanes and often results in severe flooding.
+This impact is especially pronounced for its assets along coastlines on the open ocean and along other tidally influenced canals, rivers, and waterways.
 Storm surge can lead to widespread and rapid inundation of the County's shoreline, causing extensive damage to infrastructure, homes, and critical facilities.
 It further threatens the shoreline as it accelerates coastal erosion, reducing the protection afforded by a healthy beach and dune system where they exist, and can compromise the stability of other coastal protection structures such as rock revetments and seawalls.
 Additionally, surges can introduce saltwater into freshwater systems, posing risks to natural systems and water supplies and further accelerating the deterioration of infrastructure components.